• Skip to primary navigation

 In Brazil, this tasty appetizer is a staple at birthday parties, weddings, baby showers, family and friends gatherings, bars, and even on the streets, sold by street vendors.
 Coxinha is so delicious that any time is a good time to have it.

-By the way, if you're planning a party or a nice gathering, don't forget to check out my recipe for brigadeiros (Brazilian chocolate fudge balls); they're also a traditional treat that is always a hit at any party.
+By the way, if you're planning a party or a nice gathering, don't forget to check out my recipe for brigadeiros (Brazilian chocolate fudge balls); they're a very traditional party treat.
+Also, the Brazilian lemonade is always a hit at any party!

 Jump to: